RedHatInsights/insights-core-tutorials/docs/customtut_parsers.rst

 --------------------

 The last step to complete implementation of our parser is to create the documentation.
-The guidelines and examples for parser documentation is provided in the section `Documentation Guidelines`_.
+The guidelines and examples for parser documentation are provided in the section `Documentation Guidelines`_.

 The following shows our completed parser including documentation.

 .. code-block:: python
     :linenos:

     """
     secure_shell - Files for configuration of `ssh`